devedmonton/codevid19.com/policies/rules.md

 # Weekly Competitions

-For the majority of the event, teams may submit projects into a weekly competition.
-The winner is determined by a popular vote and announced Tuesdays.
+For the majority of the event, teams may submit projects into a weekly competition where the winner is determined by a popular vote.
 Teams must submit their apps by **Sunday, 23:59 UTC** and then the public has 24-hours from **Monday, 03:00 UTC** to **Tuesday, 03:00 UTC** to vote for their favourite.
 The winner will be announced by **Tuesday, 20:00 UTC**.

+CODEVID-19 will run weekly competitions until **Sunday, April 19 at 23:59 UTC**.

 _This is a great opportunity to promote your project and CODEVID-19 to friends, family, and your network!_